About me

 What excites me

+I am a technically driven leader — equally at home deep in code and architecture as I am shaping product strategy and leading teams.
 Questions like how to solve consensus in a network of nodes when encountering a node failure while computing neighborhood walks over a distributed graph entertain me the most.
 Equally — designing a generative AI roadmap that balances platform investment against near-term product delivery, while the underlying models shift faster than your release cycles, and keeping a team of scientists and engineers aligned on execution through it all.

 Publications